syllabix/versioner/README.md

 `go get -u github.com/go-swagger/go-swagger/cmd/swagger`

-Once installed - and ensuring the binary is in your system `PATH` - simply navigate into a git repostory and run `versioner`. if your repository is using conventional commits, a meaningful version should be output.
+Once installed - and ensuring the binary is in your system `PATH` - simply navigate into a git repostory and run `versioner`. if your repository is using conventional commits, a meaningful version should be output

 ### roadmap
 0. Finish changelog generator